 With so many options to choose from, check out our hot picks for some shopping inspiration:

 - Heat Me Ups 2L Hot Water Bottle: $6.50 RRP*

 - Moxie Mini Hot Water Bottle ‘The Snuggle is Real’: $18.95 RRP*

 - Morgan & Finch Dash Hot Water Bottle: $24.95 RRP*

 This hot water bottle from Kmart is made of high-quality rubber with superior construction to retain heat and also has a ribbed surface to control heat release.
-It has a 2L capacity and comes with a printed Artic grey cover to match your winter sweaters.
-This model is designed to be filled at a maximum of two-thirds capacity or less and comes in various patterns.
+It has a 2L capacity and is designed to be filled at a maximum of two-thirds capacity or less.

 Morgan & Finch Dash Hot Water Bottle ─ $24.95 RRP*

 Looking for the perfect companion for those cold, winter nights?
 Dressed in a removable knit cover, this Morgan & Finch hot water bottle from Bed Bath N’ Table features adorable embroidered dog motifs and a roll-neck detail and has a natural rubber water bottle insert.
 Who wouldn’t want to get their paws on this?

 NRL Team Hot Water Bottle ─ $29.99 RRP*

 Dick Smith sells a few NRL and AFL hot water bottles for fans, with the official merchandise costing around $30.
 The NRL range comes with a 2L capacity and ribbed water bottle surface to control the release of heat.
 It includes both a hot water bottle and a cover with your favourite team’s colours and logo.